GuicoRM/Final-Project-DE2/README.md

 - **Speaker**

     One of the others hardware modules we have introduced on this topic is the **speaker**.
-Its purpose is plays simple buzz when the user enter the password.
+Its purpose is plays simple buzz when the user enters the password.

     The way we have to get the sound is setting the pin of the speaker as an output and sending high level to play the buzz.